-SWISS to continue flights to Beirut after safety diversion - SWI swissinfo.ch
+SWISS to continue flights to Beirut after mid-air diversion - SWI swissinfo.ch

-SWISS to continue flights to Beirut after safety diversion
+SWISS to continue flights to Beirut after mid-air diversion

 Despite cancelling a flight to Beirut in mid-air on Friday due to security concerns in Lebanon, Swiss International Air Lines (SWISS) intends to maintain its flight schedule of twice-weekly direct flights to Lebanon from Zurich.